By: Marilyn L. Davis

 - Know why you use it

 An incentive to stop using manipulation is that you alienate them when people realize you can do something.
 They no longer trust you or believe you when you genuinely need help.
 It’s rather like the little boy who cried wolf too many times, and it wasn’t true, and then when it was legitimate, no one believed him.
 When you are manipulating or emotionally blackmailing people, you risk ultimately pushing people away.

 They may finally realize that you are capable of doing whatever it was that they did for you and resent you in the end.
 You attempted to “make them feel bad” about your life.
 Again, they will probably get tired of bailing you out and start distancing themselves from you.

 Monroe stated to a reporter once, “If I play a stupid girl and ask a stupid question, I’ve got to follow it through; what am I supposed to do, look intelligent?”
 Marilyn Monroe understood who bought into her reputation and when her manipulation worked, “Arthur Miller wouldn’t have married me if I had been nothing but a dumb blonde.” ~ Marilyn Monroe

 That seems like a hefty price in the long run.
 Ask yourself if you value the relationship enough to stop manipulating.
 If you find that you do, begin to be honest in requests to that person or group.
-Ask those people who you want a better relationship with to discuss your manipulation with you.
+Ask those people to discuss your manipulation with you.
 You can tell them that you know you have been manipulative and wanted to change this behavior, but you need some response from them.
 Be ready to have an honest conversation with them and be prepared to hear how they felt without defending your actions.

 Please discuss what you’ve done, why it wasn’t proper, and what potentially could have been more appropriate to do.
 These conversations can help you learn about your behaviors and then start to change and adjust them.